grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 }
 ```

 Note that there's only as much implementation in this class as required to compile this code.
 Still, the Statement won't compile yet.
 This is because the method `HoldOnASecondWhileWeImportYourDatabase()` takes a string argument and we didn't pass any in the Statement.
-This makes us ask the question what this argument is and what its role is in the behavior triggered by the `HoldOnASecondWhileWeImportYourDatabase()` method  It looks like it's a user name.
+This makes us ask the question of what this argument is and what its role is in the behavior triggered by the `HoldOnASecondWhileWeImportYourDatabase()` method  It looks like it's a user name.
 Thus, we can add it to the Statement like this:

 ```csharp
 [Fact]